archisman-panigrahi/electronic-ordering-signature-resistance-codes/README.md

  The codes for obtaining the plots are in the directory `Codes for plotting`.
 You will need [Mathematica](https://www.wolfram.com/mathematica/) and [IJulia](https://juliapackages.com/p/ijulia) (a Julia kernel for Jupyter notebooks) to run them.

- The data files for average curvature obtained by running these codes are stores in `data`, in OpenDocument Spreadsheet (.ods) format.
+ The data files for average curvature obtained by running these codes are stored in OpenDocument Spreadsheet (.ods) format in the directory `data`.